 One adjustable regimen involves injecting a long-acting insulin in the morning or evening along with several additional injections of rapid-acting insulin during the day with meals.
 Adjustments are made as insulin needs change.
 Measuring blood glucose levels at various times during the day helps determine the adjustment.
 This regimen requires people to have a lot of knowledge about diabetes to pay close attention to the details of their treatment.

-The most common complication of insulin treatment is low blood glucose levels ( hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
-Hypoglycemia is most often caused by drugs taken to control diabetes.
-Much less common causes of hypoglycemia include other... read more ).
+The most common complication of insulin treatment is low blood glucose levels (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
+Hypoglycemia is most often caused by medications taken to control diabetes.
+Much less common causes of hypoglycemia include... read more ).
 Hypoglycemia occurs more often in people who try to strictly control blood glucose levels.

 Symptoms of mild or moderate hypoglycemia include headache, sweating, palpitations, light-headedness, blurred vision, agitation, and confusion.
 Symptoms of more severe hypoglycemia include seizures and loss of consciousness.
 In older people, hypoglycemia may cause stroke-like symptoms.